 Car insurance: All UK cars fall into one of 50 allocated insurance groups to help insurers calculate the cost of cover, with 1 being the cheapest and 50 being the most expensive.
 But this is just the first step in determining the cost of a premium, other major factors include the driver’s age, driving history, occupation and primary location of the vehicle.

 Committing to an annual policy on the spot may not always be the best choice when purchasing a new vehicle and in this case a temporary car insurance policy could be more suitable.
-Policies can be taken out to cover anywhere between 1-hour and 28-days, and drivers can obtain fully-comprehensive cover quotes in 90 seconds through an entirely digital quote and buy process, which fits in line with the evolving consumer purchase trends.
+Policies can be taken out to cover anywhere between 1-hour and 28-days, and drivers can obtain fully-comprehensive cover quotes in under 2 minutes through an entirely digital quote and buy process, which fits in line with the evolving consumer purchase trends.
 This takes the stress out of insuring the new car and gives the driver the opportunity to thoroughly research the best annual policy to suit their needs.
 An added benefit is there’s no risk to any existing No Claims Discount, as it’s a separate and standalone policy.

 Service/maintenance plan: Service and maintenance plans are generally available on cars that are three-years-old or under.
 It is entirely dependent on the dealer whether this is included in the list price or sold as an optional extra.
 In both cases, it is worth checking with the dealer.
 If the car does not come with a service plan, it is essential that you still service the vehicle independently.
 This should be done every 12 months or 12,000 miles, whichever comes first.
 Failing to service a vehicle regularly could not only put your safety at risk, but it could also lead to catastrophic malfunction that far outweighs the cost of servicing to repair.